D04: The Role of a Lietime

 BAJANKLES: It's a table where we keep the food.

-DERF: Oh!
+DERF: Oh.

 BAJANKLES: Go on.
-Get out of here.
+Get out of here!
 Right up that ramp.

-DERF: Oh, it's inside of a ship.
+DERF: Oh, it's—it’s inside of a ship.
 Cool.

-MORGUE BOT 3: I am not familiar.
+MORGUE BOT 3: I am not familiar with—

 MORGUE BOT 3: Oh, it is a dream come true.

-BAJANKLES: Shut up.
+BAJANKLES: Shut up!

-GAFFER: Oh, there you are.
+GAFFER: Oh, there you are!
 I mean, wait, who's going to open these prepackaged donuts for me?

 BIT-PART PLAYER: Are you trying to talk to us?